International Tactical Communications Course

 Special information:

-Special focus includes maritime interdiction operations, counterterrorism, humanitarian/natural disaster relief, and counter-narcotics operations.
-Students will perform mission planning, craft operational checks, coastal navigation using maps, charts and onboard electronic navigation equipment.
-Students will also employ crew-served weapons, conduct security patrols using night vision goggles, execute maritime interdiction operations, and transport ground forces.
+Students will perform mission planning, craft operational checks, coastal navigation using charts and on-board electronic navigation equipment.
+Students will also employ crew-served weapons during security patrols, conduct small craft Search and Rescue, and execute vessel board and search operations.

 Patrol Craft Officer - Riverine